Basic Pool Chemistry 101

 Your chlorine has two readings: free chlorine (FC) and combined chlorine (CC).
 Free chlorine refers to the chlorine that is free and available to kill.
 Combined chlorine is those chloramines we talked about.

-[NOTE: Pool shock products are made with unstabilized chlorine or no chlorine at all.
+NOTE: Pool shock products are made with unstabilized chlorine or no chlorine at all.
 They will go in, do their job, and get eaten up by the sun’s UV rays very fast.
 That’s why it’s important to shock your pool at night or dusk, and let it work for 8 hours (with the pool running) throughout the night.
-Here is more information on how to shock a pool.]

 You should shock or oxidize your pool at least once a week.